ajreynol/rexec_cvc4/README.md

 # Examples:

 * `rexec remoteHost regress -B testBranch`
-Checkout branch `testBranch` on remote and local, run regressions on remote.
+Checkout branch `testBranch` on remote and local, run regressions on the remote `remoteHost`.
-* `rexec remoteHost rinstall -B testBranch`
+* `rexec remoteHost rinstall`
-Checkout branch `testBranch` on remote and local, install on remote and copy the binary from the remote machine to the local machine.
+Install the current local branch on remote and copy the binary from the remote machine to the local machine.
+Notice this will throw an error if the local code has changed, based on the policy below.
 * `rexec remoteHost regress -s src`
 Syncronize the local source to remote if the src/ directory was modified locally and run regressions.
 * `rexec remoteHost regress CVC4_REGRESSION_ARGS=--tlimit=60000`